As mentioned before, we recently visited our “home” church in Groton, Connecticut: Bishop Seabury Anglican Church.

-We didn’t have the leather-bound Book of Common Prayer–apparently the books had to remain with the church building–but we did have the order of service and the songs printed on a stapled-together booklet.
+We did have the order of service and the songs printed on a stapled-together booklet.

-I confess, even though we haven’t been official members of this church body in 26 years, I glanced around looking for familiar people.
-I knew the Venerable Rev. Ronald Gauss would not be there–we had emailed beforehand–but I was surprised at the number of people I did recognize.
+I knew the Venerable Rev. Ronald Gauss would not be there—we had emailed beforehand—but I was surprised at the number of people I recognized.

-And blessing of all–they recognized me!
+And the blessing of all–they recognized me!

 I rejoiced when we said that morning, “let us go to the house of the Lord,” with the good folks of Bishop Seabury.